MENU

 Pests

-Pests of eucalyptus include psyllids, aphids, mealybugs, scales, mites, caterpillars, and borers.
+Pests include psyllids, aphids, mealybugs, scales, mites, caterpillars, and borers.
 Spraying with soap solution or appropriate chemical sprays will often suffice to control all but the borers.
 Borer damage may require the cutting out and destroying of infested stems and the removal of dying plants.
 Psyllids disfigure the tree and can be quite a problem.

 Diseases

-Eucalyptus are resistant to armillaria root rot and to verticillium wilt.
+It is resistant to armillaria root rot and to verticillium wilt.
 They are susceptible to powdery mildew and to Phytophthora cinnamoni and Phytophthora lateralis.

 Leaf spot and crown gall are eucalyptus' major disease problems.
-Prune infected twigs and branches, and be sure to keep dead leaves and fruit cleaned up as plant refuse is usually the source of leaf spot disease.
+Prune infected twigs and branches and be sure to keep dead leaves and fruit cleaned up as plant refuse is usually the source of leaf spot disease.